chile88

 Gelly Walker

 At the time of Pinochet, foreigners who settled in Chile had to sign a paper specifically stating that they were not going to participate in politics.
-And that helped me to be able to say “no” to working on the YES campaign, and say “yes” to working on the NO campaign clandestinely, without anyone knowing.
+And that helped me to be able to say “no” to the YES campaign, and say “yes” to the NO campaign, but clandestinely, without anyone knowing.

 Gelly Walker Read More »